What to know about the Supreme Court immunity ruling in Trump's 2020 election interference case

 “Stated simply: The Court has now declared for the first time in history that the most powerful official in the United States can (under circumstances yet to be fully determined) become a law unto himself,” Jackson wrote.

+That had left the door open to the case potentially going to trial before the election if the Supreme Court — like the lower courts — had ruled that Trump was not immune from prosecution.

+But the Supreme Court's ruling that Chutkan must conduct further analysis is expected tie the case up for months with legal wrangling over whether the actions in the indictment were official or unofficial.

 Trump was convicted in May of 34 felony counts in his hush money trial in New York and is scheduled to be sentenced on July 11.
-Each count of falsifying business records is punishable by up to four years behind bars, but there's no guarantee Trump will get prison time.
+The falsifying business records charges are punishable by up to four years behind bars, but there's no guarantee Trump will get prison time.
 Other possibilities include fines or probation.

 It seems almost certain that Trump's two other criminal cases will not go to trial before the election.